redwoodjs/redwood/docs/docs/graphql.md

 })
 ```

-If an error response occurs and the health check fails, then the GraphQL server is unavailable and you should investigate what might be causing the downtime.
+If the health check fails, then the GraphQL server is unavailable and you should investigate what could be causing the downtime.

 #### Perform a Health Check